 Has the authority ever blocked a proposed merger?
 If yes, please provide the most recent instances.

-The Commission has never blocked a merger.
+So far, the Commission has never blocked a merger.
 It has, however, imposed remedies.
-For example, in 2006, the Commission authorised a merger subject on the condition that the undertakings involved in the merger should not exercise, individually, its voting rights concerning a decision in an Electricity Committee, because this conduct could have benefited them at the expense of their competitors.
+For example, in 2006, the Commission authorised a merger subject on the condition that the undertakings involved in the merger should not exercise, individually, their voting rights concerning a decision in an Electricity Committee, because this conduct could have benefited them at the expense of their competitors.
 This decision was evaluated by the second instance, which ended up overruling the remedy imposed by the Commission.

 Has the authority ever imposed conditions on a proposed merger?
 If yes, please provide the most recent instances.

-Yes, as previously stated, the authority imposed conditions in 2006, when the Commission authorised a merger subject to the condition that the undertakings involved in the merger should not exercise, individually, its voting rights concerning a decision of an Electricity Committee, because this conduct could have benefited them at the expense of their competitors.
+Yes, as previously stated, the authority imposed conditions in 2006 in the electricity sector, when the Commission authorised a merger subject to the condition that the undertakings involved in the merger should not exercise, individually, their voting rights concerning a decision of an Electricity Committee, because this conduct could have benefited them at the expense of their competitors.
 This decision was evaluated by the second instance, which ended up overruling the remedy imposed by the Commission.

-The latest case where the authority has imposed conditions has occurred this year.
-In March 2020, the Commission decided to approve subject to several conditions, the acquisition of Luz del Sur and Inland Energy SAC by China Three Gorges Corporation (CTG).
+The latest case where the authority has imposed conditions has occurred in 2020.
+In March 2020, the Commission decided to approve subject to conditions, the acquisition of Luz del Sur and Inland Energy SAC by China Three Gorges Corporation (CTG).
 The conditions imposed aimed at ensuring competition among electric generation undertakings in supplying regulated users and, therefore, to prevent the electricity utility tariffs of those users from increasing in the future, because of a lessening of competition.
-Specifically, Indecopi has approved the acquisition of Luz Del Sur, as long as the company supplies energy through competitive and transparent tenders or competitive bids that protect competition and consumers interest.
+Specifically, Indecopi has approved the acquisition of Luz Del Sur, as long as the company supplies energy through competitive and transparent tenders or competitive bids that protect competition and consumer’s interest.